 - Add the milk, nutmeg and bay leaf.
 Simmer until almost evaporated, up to 20 minutes (or more) depending on the size of the pot and how much liquid is released from the meat.

 - Pour in the wine; simmer until almost evaporated.
 Add the tomato paste; stir to dissolve.
 Add 1 cup of stock.
 Stir well.

 - Reduce the heat to low.
 Cook the sauce, with the lid ajar, for about 1-2 hours.
 The sauce should just “blip” about and not boil rapidly.
 Low and slow is key for a melt in your mouth texture.
 Do not rush the cooking process.
-If, at any point the liquid is reducing too quickly, add more stock or tomatoes as needed.
+If at any point the liquid is reducing too quickly, add more stock or canned tomatoes (if using).
 Sometimes I add more tomato paste for color.
 The final sauce should look similar to chili (thick, but no too thick).
 Skim away any fat from the surface and season with salt, if needed.

 - For the pappardelle: bring a large pot of water to a boil.
 Salt generously.
 Add the pappardelle noodles and cook until soft and al dente, 3-7 minutes depending on thickness.
 Taste for doneness.
 Make sure to to stir occasionally so the pasta doesn’t stick together.
 When finished, use tongs to transfer the pasta directly into the sauce, adding an additional pat of butter for flavor.
 Serve with Parmesan cheese.

-Keywords: Bolognese, Ragu, meat sauce, ground beef, tomato paste, white wine, bay leaf, Marcella Hazan, pappardelle pasta, homemade pasta, Italian cuisine
+Keywords: Bolognese, Ragù, meat sauce, ground beef, pork, authentic, tomato paste, white wine, bay leaf, Marcella Hazan, pappardelle pasta, homemade pasta, Italian, cuisine, recipe